17 Things to do to your blog posts before you hit publish

-In a nutshell: SEO basically means: to design and configure your website in such a way the search engines will like your site and rank your posts in the search results of the search engines.
+In a nutshell: SEO basically means: designing and configuring your website in such a way search engines will like your site and rank your posts in the search results of the search engines.
 And this results in free blog traffic!

 For a detailed explanation of SEO, please read my beginner’s guide to search engine optimization.

 How do you optimize blog posts for the search engines?

 - Adding descriptions to the alt tags of your images

 - Dividing your text into paragraphs and headers

 - Using keywords in the URL of your website and (sub)headers